FraudBlogger.com

 $21 Million Fraud Scam Lands Tax Accountant In Jail

-Kalil Khalil, a tax accountant from Dearborn Heights, Michigan, has been sentenced to sixty months in prison for stealing $21 million from lenders during a two-and-a-half year long mortgage fraud scheme.
+Kalil Khalil, a tax accountant from Dearborn Heights, Michigan, has been sentenced to sixty months in prison for

 read story from The Detroit Free Press